 *The use of drones is prohibited within Yosemite National Park.

-On the river and the trails, there is limited communication with the “outside world”.
-Cell phone service is not available.
-Our guides do carry messaging devices which are strictly used to communicate in case of emergencies.
-Periodically, the trip leader will check in with our office.
+On the river and the trails, there is limited communication with the “outside world.”
+Cell phone service is not usually available.
+Our guides carry a satellite communication device for emergency use.
+They can call out, but we cannot call them.
+Periodically the trip leader will check in with our office.
 If you have someone that needs to contact you about an emergency at home, they should call our office (800-346-6277).
 If possible, we will relay the message to you.
-Keep in mind, it could be several days or longer before the message actually reaches you.
-For your family at home, you should define what you consider an emergency and provide them with instructions to call our office in the event one occurs during your vacation.
+Keep in mind, however, it could be several days or longer before the message actually reaches you.
+For your family at home you should define for them what you consider an emergency and provide them with instructions to call our office in the event one occurs during your vacation.

 There is intermittent cell phone service in Yosemite National Park.
 Most carriers have good coverage in the Valley, but cell phone service is very unreliable in the high country around Tuolumne Meadows.

 Wildfires & Smoke